venkatsai1718/venkatsai1718/README.md

 💻 **AI/ML Developer | Data Scientist | Backend Developer**

 🔬 Completed my graduation in 2025 from IIIT KOTTAYAM major in CSE.
 Cleared GATE 2025 in CS and DA papers.
 Passionate about building sites and building intelligent systems and solving real-world problems with data.
+Solved more than 400+ DSA promblems across platforms leetcode & gfg.

 ---